andrew01144/OPA-tips/BriefInstallAndTest_In-Distro.md

 # WORK IN PROGRESS - DO NOT USE THIS !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ## questions:
 - is opa-address-resolution useful for anything?
+- OMPI error: "There was an error initializing an OpenFabrics device".
+Use --mca btl ^openib or configure --without-openib
 - is reboot required between opa-basic-tools and the other packages?
 - is the OpenMPI tree relocatable?
-- does OpenMPI ```make install``` write anywhere outside of -prefix?
-- how to download and install osu microbenchmarks?
+Initial look: inconclusive.
 - summarize differences between tarball and in-distro installs.
+- run deviation?
+- say something about shared /home/cornelis, or copy to the other machine.

 # Setting up an Omni-Path fabric for evaluation
 This document is a cheat-sheet for some Cornelis Omni-Path admin commands and procedures; it does not cover switch management.